Erik Foss (artist)

+Erik Foss (born 1973) is an American artist and curator based in New York City.
+His paintings incorporate autobiographical themes, American iconography, and pop culture, painted with airbrush in neon palettes.
+He has exhibited at the American Academy of Arts and Letters and Kaikai Kiki Gallery, Tokyo, and his work has been covered in Artforum and The New York Times.
+In the early 2000s, he co-founded the bar Lit Lounge and its adjoining art gallery, Fuse.

 Early life

 Foss was born in Elgin, Illinois and raised primarily in Chandler, Arizona, following his parents' separation.
-He has described his upbringing in a trailer park as economically challenging but culturally diverse.
-Diagnosed with dyslexia during school, he was later identified as intellectually gifted, with reported IQ scores exceeding 170.

-He began drawing in childhood, influenced by cartoons and suburban Americana.
-His father, a toy designer, worked on articulation for He-Man figures, an early influence on Foss's visual language.
-Foss was inspired to become an artist after observing his father's bartender, who was also an airbrush illustrator.
+He grew up skateboarding in a trailer park.
+He began drawing in childhood, influenced by cartoons.
+His father was a toy designer who worked on He-Man figures.
+Foss has cited an airbrush illustrator he knew as a kid as an early inspiration.

 In 1994, Foss witnessed a homicide committed by a police officer.
 He testified in court and appeared on television about the case; the officer received a life sentence.
-This event, along with other traumatic experiences, prompted his move to New York City in 1996 at age 23.
-Despite being accepted to art schools, Foss chose a self-directed path.
+This event prompted his move to New York City in 1996.

 Career

-Lit Lounge
+Lit Lounge and Fuse Gallery

-In 2002, Foss co-founded Lit Lounge and Fuse Gallery in Manhattan's East Village, which became a hub for contemporary art and music.
-Over 15 years, he organized more than 180 exhibitions, including a solo show by H.R.
-Giger, the artist's first in New York in over a decade.
+In 2002, Foss co-founded Lit Lounge and Fuse Gallery in Manhattan's East Village.
+The bar attracted a downtown crowd that included Chloë Sevigny, Harmony Korine, and The Strokes.
+Over 15 years, he organized more than 180 exhibitions at Fuse Gallery, including a solo show by H. R. Giger, the artist's first in New York in over a decade.

-Foss gave DJ duo Harley Viera-Newton and Cassie Coane their start at Lit, and the bar attracted a young downtown crowd that included celebrities such as Lindsay Lohan and the Olsen twins.
-Regular patrons included artists and musicians such as Interpol, Harmony Korine, Chloë Sevigny, and The Strokes.